Jazz Time

 Jazz Time is a studio album by Red Nichols and his Five Pennies released by Capitol records in 1950 as a 10–inch LP record H 215.
 The album collects 7 different track from three sessions between 1944 and 1949.
-The first and last tracks, those recorded in 1949, were also released ad as 45rpm set EBF-215.
+The first and last tracks, those recorded in 1949, were also released ad as 45 rpm set EBF-215.
 The album features traditional jazz, or as one review put it, "dixieland madness".